-Alice Tatge is a London based director, choreographer and live artist, working in the fields of mixed media performance, dance and installation since 2004.
+Alice Tatge is a London based director, choreographer and live artist, working in the fields of mixed media performance, dance and installation.

 Tatge has a chameleonic approach to performance.
 She resists categorization by deliberately working within a variety of genres and permutations.

 Her practice is deeply rooted in her ongoing investigation of physicality and perception and includes the use of found objects, text, photography, film and soundscape, which she considers as an extension of her choreographic and compositional work.

 Recurrent themes include ritual and symbolism, the sacred and the profane, masque and masquerade, subversion memory and trace, dreamscape and surrealism, eroticism and sexuality.

 Since 2012 her work involves queering the body and the hetero-normative image, whilst raising questions about identity politics and belonging within the current socioeconomic paradigm.